stevelab1/awesome-learning-resources/README.md

 # **Front-end Learning Resources**

-A curated list of awesome learning and career development resources for Frontend Web Developers.
+List of awesome learning and career development resources from the course for Front-end Web Developers.
 It will also serve as a learning path.
-The focus will begin with frontend web development and then grow to the backend later on.
+More to be added...
+Including `what to learn next`, `updates` to technologies covered, and `news`.

 ## Contents